Modern Adjutants: Embracing Technology as AG Corps turns 245

 |0

-This work, Modern Adjutants: Embracing Technology as AG Corps turns 245 [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modern Adjutants: Embracing Technology as AG Corps turns 245, by Jean Han, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT